frontity/docs/docs/frontity-cli/create.md

-##### the `--theme` option
+##### The `--theme` option

-You can pick one of Frontity's "official" two themes ([`mars-theme`](https://github.com/frontity/frontity/tree/dev/packages/mars-theme) or [`twentytwenty-theme`](https://github.com/frontity/frontity/tree/dev/packages/twentytwenty-theme)) but you can also use any custom theme as long as it's published on npm by passing the theme name on the command-line like `--theme ThemesPackageNameInNPM`
+You can pick one of Frontity's "official" two themes ([`--theme mars-theme`](https://github.com/frontity/frontity/tree/dev/packages/mars-theme) or [`--theme twentytwenty-theme`](https://github.com/frontity/frontity/tree/dev/packages/twentytwenty-theme)).
+But you can also use any custom theme as long as it's published on npm.
+Just pass the theme name on the command-line like `--theme ThemesPackageNameInNPM`

 ## Examples